-It is the policy of the City of Oklahoma City to prohibit all forms of unlawful discrimination, retaliation and harassment as well as any conduct deemed inappropriate for the workplace.
+It is the policy of the City of Oklahoma City to prohibit all forms of unlawful discrimination, harassment, bullying, and retaliation as well as any conduct deemed inappropriate for the workplace.
 (See Article 400 of the City of Oklahoma City Personnel Policies.)
 This Human Resources Services Bulletin provides procedures for reporting alleged policy violations and potential disciplinary consequences for substantiated violations.
-It is the City's intent to administer this policy in a manner that promotes a work culture free of discrimination, retaliation, and harassment.
+It is the City's intent to administer this policy in a manner that promotes a work culture free of discrimination, harassment, bullying, and retaliation.
 Any employee conduct that is inconsistent with the spirit of this policy, regardless of the lawfulness of that conduct, shall be a violation of this policy.